UniExeterRSE/LCAT-archived/docs/network.md

   (from the scientific evidence) as positive or negative correlations.
 * The networks below could include Pressures, States, Exposures or Effects - they are all treated the same way.
-* Currently Drivers and Actions are not part of this calculation.
+* Currently Drivers (things causing climate change) and Actions (adaptation strategies) are not part of this calculation.

 Examples: